Introduction

 In this work, we used a transformation from time to the frequency domain, so called classic control theory.
 If we were to use more than one input, but keep a single output then we would look at multiple input and single output (or more) then we would need a more modern approach.
 Rather being based on a Laplace transform, we would use a linear system of nth order equations written in a coupled manner:

 Where w[k] is the process noise and v[k] is the measurement noise.
-It is possible to solve equations 2 and 3, with solutions:
+It is possible to solve the equations above with solution:

 x[k + 1] = (A − BKC)x[k] + Br

-Equation 4 determines the dynamics of the closed-loop system, actually the eigenvalues of the matrix are the modes of the dynamical system.
-We will look at this in the future, so as to go to to a MIMO solution as well as being able the machinery of linear algebra.
+The equation determines the dynamics of the closed-loop system, actually the eigenvalues of the matrix are the modes of the dynamical system.
+We will look at this in another blog page.
+This also enables us to make Multiple Input Multiple Output (MIMO) control type.
+PID and analog control is Single Input Single Output (SISO).
+Using a MIMO solution means we have to explain the machinery of linear algebra before, hence the new page.

 Conclusions